 But for woman, the perception that a man is interested in her will not necessarily generate a sense of liking the man.
 Why should it?
 She will have many more men interested in her…. and she knows it.

-This is very interesting: it means that a woman really does hold the power in the dating and mating game, provided she’s willing to extend herself and express interest in a man.
+This is very interesting: it means that a woman really does hold the power in the dating and mating game, provided she’s willing to express interest in a man.

 As soon as she does that, he may immediately like her – just because she’s expressed interest in him!